Basque language: Consonants

 The letter j has a variety of realisations according to the regional dialect: [j, dʒ, x, ʃ, ɟ, ʝ], as pronounced from west to east in south Bizkaia and coastal Lapurdi, central Bizkaia, east Bizkaia and Gipuzkoa, south Navarre, inland Lapurdi and Low Navarre, and Zuberoa, respectively.

-The letter h is silent in the southern dialects, but pronounced (although vanishing) in the northern ones.
-Unified Basque spells it except when it is predictable, in a position following a consonant.
+The letter h is pronounced in the northern dialects but not in the southern ones.
+Unified Basque spells it except when it is predictable, after a consonant.